Frequently asked questions

-Staff at NU want to be fair in giving transfer credit for courses completed successfully with a grade of “C” or better.
-Nursing courses require a “C+” grade.
+Staff at NU want to be fair in giving transfer credit for courses completed successfully with a grade of C or higher.
+Nursing courses require a C+ or higher grade to transfer.

 How do I start the use of my Veteran Benefits at Norwich?

 All information to apply and be certified to use veteran benefits is on under the Veterans Administration Benefits link on the Registrar’s Website.

 Please contact the Assistant Registrar and Certifying Official at the time of application or 2 to 4 weeks prior to the start of the semester.